Calculating coverage reduction

 Currency

-Select the currency you want to assign to the rate table.
+Select the currency to assign to the rate table.
 If you leave this field blank, the company currency is the default.

 Beg Age

-Type the starting age for the range.
-The application calculates the ending age for the range.
-At least one age range is required and the initial range should begin with zero to make sure you include all possible ages.
+Specify the starting age for the range.
+You can use the application to calculate the ending age for the range.
+At least one age range is required and the initial range should begin with zero to ensure you include all possible ages.

 Percent

-If you want the coverage amount reduced to a specified percent for plan participants of a particular age, type the percent of coverage used for this age range,
+If you reduced the coverage amount to a specified percent for plan participants of a particular age, type the percent of coverage used for this age range,

-For example, if coverage under an employee life plan reduces to 75% of original coverage when an employee reaches 60 years of age, type 75.
+For example, if coverage under an employee life plan reduces to 75% of original coverage when an employee reaches 60 years of age, specify 75.

-If you also type an amount of coverage for this age range, the application uses the greater of the two calculations.
+If you also specify an amount of coverage for this age range, you can use the greater of the two calculations.

-Note: If you do not want to reduce coverage at lower ages, type 100% instead of zero for lower age range.
+Note: If you do not reduce coverage at lower ages, specify 100% instead of zero for lower age range.

 Amount

-If the coverage amount is reduced to a specified amount for plan participants of a particular age, type the benefit coverage amount used for this age range.
+If the coverage amount is reduced to a specified amount for plan participants of a particular age, specify the benefit coverage amount used for this age range.

-For example, if coverage under an employee life plan reduces to $10,000 for employees 75 years and older, type 10000.
+For example, if coverage under an employee life plan reduces to $10,000 for employees 75 years and older, specify 10000.

-If you also type a percent of reduction, the application uses the greater of the two calculations.
+If you also specify a percent of reduction, you can use the greater of the two calculations.